A Mathematical Programming Approach to the Fractionation Problem in Chemoradiotherapy: Extending the BED Model to Concurrent CRT

 where $S_{\mathrm{RT}}$ denotes the fraction of cells surviving radiation dose $d$ and $\alpha$ and $\beta$ are cell-specific parameters.
 In addition, in-vitro assay studies suggest an exponential cell-survival curve for the chemotherapeutic agent as follows:

-where $S_{\mathrm{CT}}$ denotes the fraction of cells surviving drug concentration level $c$ and $\gamma$ is a cell-specific parameter.
+where $S_{\mathrm{CT}}$ denotes the fraction of cells surviving drug concentration $c$ and $\gamma$ is a cell-specific parameter.
 The unit of the parameter $\gamma$ is chosen such that $\gamma c$ is a dimensionless quantity.
 A non-interactive cooperation between the chemotherapeutic agent and radiation yields a survival fraction of

-if cells are exposed to radiation dose $d$ and drug concentration level $c$.
-Several in-vitro assay experiments on radio-sensitization effect indicate an increase in the $\alpha$ parameter of the LQ survival curve where the extent of this increase is proportional to the drug concentration level.
-Therefore, assuming a linear increase in parameter $\alpha$ with respect to drug concentration level $c$, the additivity and radio-sensitization mechanisms yield the following survival curve
+if cells are exposed to radiation dose $d$ and drug concentration $c$.
+Furthermore, in-vitro assay experiments on radio-sensitization indicate an increase in the parameter $\alpha$ of the LQ survival curve, where the extent of this increase is proportional to the drug's concentration.
+Therefore, assuming a linear increase in the parameter $\alpha$, the additivity and radio-sensitization mechanisms yield the following survival curve

-where $S_{\mathrm{CRT}}$ is the fraction of cells surviving exposure to radiation dose $d$ and drug concentration level $c$.
+where $S_{\mathrm{CRT}}$ is the fraction of cells surviving exposure to radiation dose $d$ and drug concentration $c$.
 The unit of the parameter $m$ is chosen such that $mc$ is in units of 1/Gy.
 The definition of the radiation BED model was originally motivated as the absolute value of the exponent of the LQ model divided by the linear parameter $\alpha$, that is, $-\log S_{\mathrm{RT}}(d)/\alpha$.
-Similarly, we assume an extended BED model for CRT as follows:
+Similarly, we assume an extended BED model for concurrent CRT as follows:

 where $\ab$, $\ma$, and $\ca$ are tissue-specific parameters.